osquery/foundation/docs/office-hours/20200901_meeting_notes.md

 biggest blocker now is to update the commits to include attribution to the original author on these.

-### Offshoot conversation about managing library dependancies
+### Offshoot conversation about managing library dependencies

 A heads up that this adds _additional_ complexity to the already complex process of updating libraries.
 We need to maintain separate libraries and artifacts for the builds.
 This will increase the burden of updating libraries to people who have access to this hardware.

-We talked some about theoretical ways to manage dependancies.
+We talked some about theoretical ways to manage dependencies.
 No clear conclusions

 We probably need documention on how to introduce new libaries.
 And a